This week in AIElena Daehnhardt |

 1. OpenAI Releases GPT-5

-GPT-5 is here with significant architectural improvements and enhanced cognitive abilities.
-It’s OpenAI’s smartest, fastest model yet, designed for both general use and specialised tasks.
+GPT-5 is OpenAI’s flagship large language model that succeeds GPT-4 with significant architectural improvements and enhanced cognitive abilities.
+GPT-5 is OpenAI’s smartest, fastest model yet, designed for both general use and specialised tasks.
 The performance boost is significant across all benchmarks.

 2. Google’s DeepPolisher Fixes Genome Errors

 Google AI partnered with UC Santa Cruz to create DeepPolisher, a deep learning tool that corrects base-level errors in genome assemblies.
-It’s already improved the Human Pangenome Reference and reduces assembly errors by 50%.
+DeepPolisher has already improved the Human Pangenome Reference and reduces assembly errors by 50%.

 3. Alibaba’s GSPO Algorithm Powers Qwen3

-OpenAI released gpt-oss-120b and gpt-oss-20b under the Apache 2.0 license.
-This is their first open source release since GPT-2.
+gpt-oss-120b and gpt-oss-20b are OpenAI’s open-weight language models, released under the Apache 2.0 license.
+This is OpenAI’s first open source release since GPT-2.
 The 120b model runs on high-end laptops, the 20b runs on phones.
 Game-changer for accessibility.

 5. Google’s Genie 3 Creates Virtual Worlds

-Google DeepMind’s Genie 3 generates interactive virtual environments from text prompts.
+Genie 3 is Google DeepMind’s world model that generates interactive virtual environments from text prompts.
 Unlike traditional rendering, these are dynamic spaces you can navigate and interact with.
 Applications span gaming, training, and simulation.

 6. Anthropic’s Persona Vectors Keep AI Consistent

-Anthropic introduced Persona Vectors to monitor and control personality shifts in LLMs.
-This addresses the problem of AI assistants becoming inconsistent during conversations, ensuring more reliable and predictable interactions.
+Persona Vectors is a monitoring technique that Anthropic introduced to track and control personality shifts in large language models.
+Persona Vectors addresses the problem of AI assistants becoming inconsistent during conversations, ensuring more reliable and predictable interactions.

 Alibaba launched Qwen-Image, a free text-to-image model designed to compete with DALL-E and Midjourney.
-It’s completely free to use and handles native text rendering, making it accessible for everyone.
+Qwen-Image is completely free to use and handles native text rendering, making it accessible for everyone.

 8. AI Limitations: What Still Can’t Be Done